POPE FRANCIS’ PRAYER FOR

 Further information about measures to slow the spread of the coronavirus here – March 24, 2020.

 Victorian directive regarding places of worship – click here for the letter from Bishop Paul Bird CSsR issued March 23, 2020.
 Places of worship also includes chapels.

 Click here for the letter from Bishop Paul Bird CSsR.
 This letter follows on from the Victorian Bishop’s letter issued March 18 and inclues some additional notes for our diocese of Ballarat.

 Click here for letter from the Catholic Bishops of Victoria – March 18, 2020.

 See here for information from the Australian Catholic Bishop’s Conference.
 The Bishops Conference is providing resources to support people’s prayer life, including links to online Masses and a Sunday prayer resource.
 They can be accessed on this page.

 Latest advice on COVID 19 from the Victorian Department of Health and Human Services can be found here.

 Links to Mass online in the diocese:

-- St Patrick’s Cathedral Parish, Ballarat: Mass livestreamed daily from the Cathedral at 10.00am can be viewed here or on facebook.
+- St Patrick’s Cathedral Parish, Ballarat: Mass livestreamed daily from SJOG at 11.30am and can be viewed here or on facebook.

 - St Mary Mackillop Parish, Western Border: Mass celebrated on Tuesdays, Wednesdays, Thursdays, Fridays and Sundays can be viewed here.
 Follow their facebook page for updates.